convertigo/convertigo-doc/programming-guide/general-architecture/index.md

 But, if you do not want to use the integrated PouchDB server, You can link your Studio with your local CouchDB server.
 To do this  :

 - Window->Preferences->Convertigo->Engine->Full sync
-- Check the CouchDB option
+- Uncheck the PouchDB option
 - Setup the URL to access CouchDB server, by default this is set to http://127.0.0.1:5984 to access a CouchDB server running on the same workstation than your Studio.
 - Setup username and password to access the CouchDB server.
 By default these are left blank as the default installation of CouchDB server does not require credentials.

-The same, you can link your Server with a CouchDB server.
+The same, you can link your Convertigo Server with a CouchDB server.
 To do this  :

 - Launch the admin console on a web browser , url is http://< your server>:28080/convertigo/admin
 - Login (By default admin, admin)